LWFlouisa/YumemoireDesignDoc/README.md

 Wil you defend humanity from an invasion of bear-men whom come from the caverns below?

+## Meaning Of Title
+Yumemoire is a hybrid compound word that blend Moire ( a type of pattern ) and Yume or "dream", or in this case nightmore.

 ## Gameplay
 * A game clock revolving around a simplified lunar calender.
 * Learn new words in a fantasy laguage to solve riddles in an ancient tunge.